oriAleph/PinkDawgs/README.md

 Xcode command-line tools
 [CocoaPods](https://guides.cocoapods.org/using/getting-started.html) to manage Xcode library dependencies (run `sudo gem install cocoapods`)
 <br /> A device with iOS 12.0 or above to test the camera feature.
 If not available, then use one of the iPhone simulators.
+<br /> If you’re receiving the “for architecture arm64” error, please refer to this: [Xcode building for iOS Simulator](https://stackoverflow.com/questions/63607158/xcode-building-for-ios-simulator-but-linking-in-an-object-file-built-for-ios-f)
 <br /> <br />

 #### ~ Coding Notebooks ~
 Google Colab is preferred
-Install any dependencies asked for when running the Installation and Import sections
+<br />Install any dependencies asked for when running the Installation and Import sections
 <br /> <br /> <br /> <br />

 ### Build and Run